 - h.
 Information regarding any crimes committed on the campus or leased/attached properties (parking lot) will be available and posted in a conspicuous place within two (2) business days after the reporting of the crime and be available for sixty (60) business days during normal business hours, unless the disclosure is prohibited by law, would jeopardize the confidentiality of the victim or an ongoing criminal investigation, would jeopardize the safety of an individual, would cause a suspect to flee or evade detection, or would result in the destruction of evidence. - To increase crime awareness and prevention, local law enforcement officers are periodically invited to speak to Staff and Students. - The Campus Security Act (Public Law 102-26) requires postsecondary institutions to disclose the number of instances in which certain specific types of crimes have occurred in any building or on any property owned or controlled by this institution which is used for activities related to the educational purpose of the institution and/or any building or property owned or controlled by student organizations recognized by this institution.
-In compliance with that law, the following reflects this institution's crime statistics for the period between 01/01/16 to 12/31/19.
+In compliance with that law, the following reflects this institution's crime statistics for the period between 01/01/19 to 12/31/21.
 The statistics are reported below:

-Occurrences within the 2017 - 2020 Calendar Years
+Occurrences within the 2019 - 2021 Calendar Years

-Occurrences within the 2017 - 2020 Calendar rears

-Crimes Reported 2017 2018 2019 2020
+Crimes Reported 2019 2020 2021 Campus disciplinary action?

-Murder (Includes non-negligent manslaughter) 0 0 0 0
+Murder (Includes non-negligent manslaughter) 0 0 0 No

-Negligent manslaughter 0 0 0 0
+Negligent manslaughter 0 0 0 No

-Sex offenses (forcible & non-forcible) 0 0 0 0
+Sex offenses (forcible & non-forcible) 0 0 0 No

-Robberies 0 0 0 0
+Robberies 0 0 0 No

-Aggravated assaults 0 0 0 0
+Aggravated assaults 0 0 0 No

-Burglaries 0 0 2 1
+Burglaries 2 1 0 No

-Motor Vehicle Thefts (on Campus) 0 0 0 0
+Motor Vehicle Thefts (on Campus) 0 0 0 No

-Arson 0 0 0 0
+Arson 0 0 0 No

-Number of arrest made for the following crimes: 2018 2019 2020 Campus disciplinary action?
+Number of arrest made for the following crimes: 2019 2020 2021 Campus disciplinary action?

 Liquor Laws 0 0 0 No

 Drug laws 0 0 0 No

+Weapons Possession 0 0 0 No